Naucratis: Archaeology

-More recently American archaeologists W. Coulson and A. Leonard founded "The Naucratis Project" in 1977 carrying out surveys in 1977–1978 and further surveys and excavations to the south of the site from 1980–1982 (under the auspices of the American Research Center in Egypt).
+More recently, the American archaeologists W. Coulson and A. Leonard founded "The Naucratis Project" in 1977 carrying out surveys in 1977–1978 and further surveys and excavations to the south of the site from 1980–1982 (under the auspices of the American Research Center in Egypt).
 Unfortunately they found the original northern sanctuary section submerged under a lake formed by the risen water table and roughly 15 m deep.
 This part of the site remains under water today, making further work there difficult if not impossible.
 Their assessment of the approach taken and methods used by their predecessors was less than complimentary.
 "Unfortunately, much of the emphasis of the early excavators was placed on these religious structures at the expense of the commercial and domestic quarters.
 Consequently our knowledge of the mercantile character of ancient Naukratis—the very facet of its early history that made it so exceptional—has suffered greatly.
 Furthermore, the later historical sequences, such as the Hellenistic and Roman periods, were almost totally neglected."
 Also discouraging to them was the destruction wrought by the local populace on the site.
 "Already in Petrie's day about a third of the half-mile by quarter-mile site of Naukratis had been dug away by the local farmers for use as high-phosphate fertilizer (sebakh) in their fields....
 In the intervening 100 years or so, the sebakhin have totally destroyed this eastern portion of the site."
 The barrier of the high water table made it impossible for them to find anything older than the Ptolemaic era.
 They agreed with Hogarth that the "great temenos" of Petrie was actually an Egyptian building and that indeed the entire south section of the town appeared to be non-Greek.
 Overall most of the finds were vases (some whole, most fragmentary) used as votives in the temples, but also perfume flasks (several in the form of a hedgehog) and stone statuettes and scarab seals.
 These are scattered to museums and collections around the world, the earlier material largely brought to Britain (mostly in the British Museum) and the latter to the Graeco-Roman Museum in Alexandria.

+The British Museum conducted a project from 2012 to 2023 to review the original findings from the 19th and 20th centuries as well as to conduct new field studies.
+This work resulted in an accurate topographic map of the site and correlate findings from all the archaeological studies of the area to create a more complete history of Naucratis.